SmellySalami/test/# test.md

 ## The First Europeans

 - (1000s) The Vikings from Iceland who colonized Greenland 1,000 years ago also reached Labrador and the island of Newfoundland.
 The remains of their settlement, **l’Anse aux Meadows**, are a World Heritage site.
-- (1497) John Cabot, draw a map of Canada’s East Coast.
+- (1497) **John Cabot**, draw a map of Canada’s East Coast.

 ## Exploring A River, Naming Canada

 - (1534 and 1542) Jacques Cartier made three voyages across the Atlantic, claiming the land for King Francis I of France.
-Cartier heard two captured guides speak the Iroquoian word "kanata", meaning "village"
+Cartier heard two captured guides speak the
+- Canada comes from the Iroquoian word "kanata", meaning "village"
 - (1550s) the name of Canada began appearing on maps.

 ## Royal New France